Dillingham, Alaska: History

-The area around Dillingham was inhabited by the Yup'ik people for millennia.
-British Captain James Cook first charted the Bristol Bay region in 1778 but did not venture into Nushagak Bay.
-The Russian-American Company built a redoubt (trading post) at Nushagak Point across the river from present-day Dillingham in 1818.
-Named "Alexandrovski" after the czar, the post attracted fur traders from as far as the Kuskokwim River, the Alaska Peninsula and Cook Inlet.
-In 1837, a Russian Orthodox mission was built at Nushagak, but the post status was later downgraded in favor of other Russian-American Company posts in the Kuskokwim.

-In 1881, after the Alaska Purchase by the United States, the United States Signal Corps built a weather station at Nushagak.
+Dillingham and its surrounding areas were inhabited by the Yup'ik people for millennia, who lived off of the land and sea.
+British Navy Captain James Cook first charted the Bristol Bay region in 1778, but did not venture into Nushagak Bay.
+The Russian-American Company built a redoubt (trading post) at Nushagak Point, across the river from present-day Dillingham, in 1818; named "Alexandrovski" after the czar, the post attracted fur traders from as far as the Kuskokwim River, the Alaska Peninsula, and Cook Inlet.
+In 1837, a Russian Orthodox mission was built at Nushagak, but the post's status was later downgraded in favor of other Russian-American Company posts in the Kuskokwim.
+In 1881, after the Alaska Purchase by the United States, the U.S. Signal Corps built a weather station at Nushagak.

-The Arctic Packing Company built the first cannery in Bristol Bay in 1883 at Kanulik, across the river from the site of modern-day Dillingham.
-Operations began the following year with a pack of 400 cases of salmon, or 19,200 1-pound cans.
-By 1903 a total of ten canneries had been built along the Nushagak River, including four within the current city's limits, and produced as much as one million cases of canned salmon annually.
-Most of these canneries were closed for a variety of reasons, including coastal erosion, siltation, consolidation, and as production shifted to frozen salmon.
+In 1883, the Arctic Packing Company constructed the first cannery and seafood-processing plant in Bristol Bay at Kanulik, across the river from the site of modern-day Dillingham.
+Operations began the following year, with a pack of 400 cases of salmon, or 19.2k one-pound cans.
+By 1903, a total of ten canneries had been built along the Nushagak, including four within the city's current limits, producing as many as one million cases of canned salmon annually.
+Most of these canneries were closed in the 20th century for a variety of reasons, including coastal erosion, siltation, consolidation, and general changes in the industry, such as shifting focus to frozen fish.

-In 1901, the Alaska-Portland Packers Association built a cannery near Snag Point, what is now the city's central business district.
-The cannery burned down in 1910 but was rebuilt the following year.
-It was acquired by Pacific American Fisheries in 1929.
-Now known as Peter Pan Seafoods, the cannery in downtown Dillingham remains operational, and other seafood companies maintain offices and support facilities within the city's limits.
+In 1901, the Alaska-Portland Packers Association built a cannery near Snag Point, at what is now the city's central business district.
+This cannery burned down in 1910, but was rebuilt the following year and was acquired by Pacific American Fisheries in 1929.
+Now known as Peter Pan Seafoods, the cannery in downtown Dillingham remains operational, and other seafood companies maintain corporate offices and support facilities within the city's limits.

-A courthouse was built in Kanakanak in 1903 and named after United States Senator William Paul Dillingham of Vermont, whose Senate subcommittee investigated conditions in Alaska following the 1898 gold rush.
+A courthouse was built in Kanakanak in 1903 and named after United States Senator William Paul Dillingham of Vermont, whose senate subcommittee investigated conditions in Alaska following the 1898 gold rush.
 Despite extensive travels throughout the territory, neither Dillingham nor his subcommittee ever set foot in the Bristol Bay region.
-The post office later adopted the name, as did the community.
+Nonetheless, the post office later adopted the name, as did the entire community.